punk-domains-2/docs/contracts/soulbound/soulbound-tld-factory.md

 ----

-*Methods marked with a star are specific for the Flexi contract.
+*Methods marked with a star are specific for the Flexi/Soulbound contract.
 They are not obligatory for other contracts of that type.